hargup/contractx/notes.md

 ### Video 4 and Video 5

-Remember in the original contract between Mohan and Sohan was for the exchange of sandals.
-Now when Betty Banker comes to Sohan in october to collect $100, Sohan can claim that Mohan didn't keep his part of the bargain as the sandals were worthless, which is a valid defence.
+Remember the original contract between Mohan and Sohan was for the exchange of sandals.
+Now when Betty Banker comes to Sohan in October to collect $100, Sohan can claim that Mohan didn't keep his part of the bargain as the sandals were worthless, which is a valid defence.
 Betty banker shouldn't have to deal with all this because it increases her risk.

-So the contract between Mohan and Sohan can be more general, he can say "I'll pay you $100 in October" that's it, it is called a promisory note.
-Betty Banker is more likely to accept it in exchange of $90 and hence Mohan is more likely to accept it for credit.
+So the contract between Mohan and Sohan can be more general, he can say "I'll pay you $100 in October" that's it and such a contract is is called a **promissory note**.
+Betty Banker is more likely to accept it in exchange of
+$90 and hence Mohan is more likely to accept it for credit.
 Then the prof discussed how it is similar to bank notes.
 In fact that's how paper notes came to be, they are promises to pay a debt to someone.
-The British notes came to be when the Bank of England gave a large some of money ot the government and circulated the debt notes saying "take this 1 pound from the government"
+The British notes came to be when the Bank of England gave a large some of money to the government and circulated the debt notes saying "take this 1 pound from the government"

-The unconditional contract to pay is also called negotiable instrument
+The unconditional contract to pay is also called **negotiable instrument**.

 ## Agency